Table of Contents

 Step-by-Step Thinking

 Think of the logic as: “Did the user enter a value or not?”
-If not, use None
+If not, use None.
+Then test the presence or absence with is.

 - Use